infix

 c23_nodiscard void * infix_reverse_get_code(const infix_reverse_t *)

-Retrieves the executable code pointer from a reverse trampoline.
+Gets the native, callable C function pointer from a reverse trampoline.

 Recipe: Creating a Stateful Callback